James-Thorson-NOAA/James-Thorson-NOAA.github.io/docs/tutorials/combine-data-types.md

 * `e_i=1` are count-data samples that follow a log-linked Poisson point process of numerical density;
 * `e_i=2` are biomass samples that follow a Poisson-linked delta model (which approximates a flexible compound-Poisson-gamma distribution), with numerical densities that follow a Poisson point process and a gamma distribution for individual weight;

 These three processes then share information about numerical densities (1st linear predictor), while the biomass samples are the only source of information for converting counts to biomass (2nd linear predictor).
+Importantly, we also include a factor for data type as a catchability coefficient, such that `VAST` estimates the calibration rate for each gear relative to the reference gear.

 ```R
 # Load packages